redhouanemessaoud/AWS-Security-Guardrails-TF/README.md

 ## 3. requirements-generator.py

-- **Purpose**: This script processes and consolidates requirements from Checkov and Prowler with the help of **Anthropic's Claude 3.5 Sonnet model**.
+- **Purpose**: This script processes and consolidates requirements from Checkov and Prowler with the help of **Anthropic's Claude 3.5 Sonnet model** by default.
+You can also use a Hugging Face model by setting the `USE_HF` environment variable to `true` and providing `HF_MODEL_ID` (and optionally `HF_API_TOKEN`).
 The LLM enhances the initial requirements and structures them in a unified format.
 - **Input**: JSON files generated from `checkov-requirements.py` and `prowler-requirements.py`.
 - **Output**: Consolidated JSON files under `security-requirements/` for each service, e.g., `s3/security-reqs.json`, `glue/security-reqs.json`, etc.